 - Using the same nappies for more than one child

-- Switching to a green energy supplier such as Bulb to cut the carbon emissions from running your washing machine
+- Switching to a green energy supplier to cut the carbon emissions from running your washing machine

 Are cloth diapers sanitary?

-Cloth nappies are perfectly sanitary and hygienic if washed properly (see below).
-If anything they are usually more hygienic than disposables as they get changed more frequently so urine stays next to your baby’s bottom for less time.
+Cloth nappies are sanitary and hygienic if washed and cared for properly.
+If anything they are usually more hygienic than disposables.
+This is because they get changed more frequently so urine stays next to your baby’s bottom for less time.

 Are reusable nappies worth it?

-Overall I would say yes, reusables are definitely worth the extra effort and initial investment.
-The financial savings alone are big enough to motivate me to keep using them and the thought of sending 4,000 nappies to landfill in Ursula’s nappy-using lifetime fills me with horror.
-They do have their flaws and are by no means the perfect solution, and I also don’t think you should feel guilty about sticking with disposables or only clothing part-time.
-We all have to use some kind of nappy (unless you’re going super-hippy-mum and doing elimination communication in which case all power to you) and there’s only so much each of us can do to save the planet.
+They do have their flaws and are by no means the perfect solution.
+I also don’t think you should feel guilty about sticking with disposables or only clothing part-time.
+We all have to use some kind of nappy and there’s only so much each of us can do to save the planet.

 How to use reusable nappies